nuodb/nuodb-helm-charts/stable/README.md

 ## Install Helm and Tiller on your Client

-There are two parts to Helm: The Helm client (`helm`) and the Helm server (Tiller).
+There are two parts to Helm: The Helm client (`helm`) and the Helm server ('tiller`).
 This guide shows how to [install the client][1], and then proceeds to show two ways to install the server.

 Every [release][2] of Helm provides binary releases for a variety of OSes.
 These binary versions can be manually downloaded and installed.